12 min read Personal Development

 ❌ Mistake #5: Focusing on Outcomes Instead of Systems

-Goals are about the results you want.
+Goals are about the results I want.
 Systems are about the processes that lead to those results.

 Solution: Fall in love with the process, not the outcome.
 Winners and losers have the same goals—systems make the difference.

-Join thousands of people who are building better habits with our comprehensive tracking and support system.
+Join thousands of people who are building better habits with a comprehensive tracking and support system.